-Gov Fintiri Sacks LG Staff Employed from April 2016 To Date | Leadership Newspaper
+Gov Fintiri Sacks LG Staff Employed From April 2016 To Date | Leadership Newspaper

 NEWS

-Gov Ahmad Fintiri has directed the immediate sack of local governments employed after April 2016 to date in Adamaw state.
+Governor of Adamawa State, Ahmad Fintiri has directed the immediate sack of local government staff emploayed after April 2016 to date in the state.

 He said government was constraint to adopt the measure because the staff were illegally employed.